The Accredited Employer scheme is now open

 Accredited Employer Work Visa

-Once your business has successfully completed Stages 1 & 2 your migrant candidate of choice can apply for their new work visa – The Accredited Employer Work Visa.
-This final step is generally paid for by the migrant and involves a series of checks around their personal information.
+Once your business has successfully completed Stages 1 & 2, your migrant candidate of choice can apply for their visa – The Accredited Employer Work Visa.
+It involves a series of checks relating to their personal information.

 NZ Visa Connections have successfully helped skilled workers come to New Zealand for many years.
-This new government requirement is just one more hurdle to overcome together.
 We are trained and qualified and have specialist knowledge of all immigration matters.
-Adhering to a strict code of conduct, we are licensed by an independent government authority, the Immigration Advisers Authority.

-When you recruit migrant employees there can be lot you need to learn about each other.
-A commitment to migrant settlement is a new aspect of the Accredited Employer scheme, and one Immigration New Zealand is taking very seriously.
+When you recruit migrant employees, there can be a great deal you need to learn about each other.
+A commitment to migrant settlement is a new aspect of the Accredited Employer scheme.
+It’s an aspect that Immigration New Zealand takes very seriously.

-We offer a detailed Migrant Settlement package which can be customised to your company, helping to make your employees feel welcome.
-This can only enhance their ability to make a success of their new job and life in NZ.
+We offer a detailed migrant settlement package that can be customised to your company, helping to make your employees feel welcome.
+This support will increase their ability to make a success of their new job and life in New Zealand.

 Research shows that well-supported migrants:

-Given the time and money involved in recruiting from overseas, settling migrants effectively is the sensible option for your business.
+Given the time and money involved in recruiting from overseas, it is sensible to invest time and effort into settling migrants effectively.

-New Zealand employers often offer their migrant staff the chance to do further education and training, speak to us first to ensure this is within the criteria of the visa they hold and for our view on what specific qualifications are likely to be of most benefit to the migrant and your business.
+New Zealand employers often offer their migrant staff the chance to do further education and training.
+Please speak to us first to ensure this is within the criteria of their current visa.
+We can also advise on the qualifications that will benefit the migrant and your business the most.